 Just inland is the stunning village of Ravello, with its unrivalled location perched like an eagle’s nest on a shelf above Amalfi, affording some amazing views.
 It has an ambience of its own and a wonderful main square surrounded by delightful small cafés and the Villa Rufolo – once the headquarters of a city-state, now a charming collection of medieval buildings, statues, tasteful walled gardens and the setting for Wagner’s opera Parsifal.

-Today we return to Naples airport, at the appropriate time, after a really memorable and unique tour.
+Today we return to Naples airport, at the appropriate time for your flight home, after a really memorable and unique tour.

 The Sorrento peninsula and the Bay of Naples is simply one of the most beautiful corners of Europe, attracting visitors for centuries in search of its outstanding scenery, tranquillity and some of the most wondrous ‘sights’ from throughout history.
 Indeed in the immediate area we have a selection of places to see and visit which stand comparison with almost anywhere in the world.